Aligon1/comp483pipeline/README.md

 # Pipeline Project: Differential Expression

+**PipelineProject.log is not complete, had computer problems - issue with how I was making the database for the betaherpesvirinae.
+All scripts are there.**

 This pipeline executes the comparison of human herpesvirus 5 (HCMV) transcriptomes between two patient donors (Donor 1 and Donor 3) at two time points (2- and 6- days post infection (dpi))

 ### Dependencies